fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ### Sep 14
 {% include alert.html class='info' title='No Class' text="
-* Read Charlotte Bitelkoff, _Eating Right in America_, 13-44 (Scientific Moralization and the Beginning of Modern Dietary Reform).
-Read this before your newspaper research---it will help!
 * Work on your ad research reports (see above)
 "%}

 ### Sep 19
-Newspaper ad research discussion

-### Sep 21
-{% include alert.html class='danger' title='DUE: Ad Reports ' text="
+{% include alert.html class='danger' title='DUE: Ad Reports First Draft ' text="
 Come to class prepared to present your findings to the class; all papers will be collected and evaluated, even if not presented in class.
 "%}

+* Wilbur O. Atwater, “The Chemistry of Food and Nutrition: The Composition of Our Bodies and Our Food,” *Century Illustrated Magazine* 34 (May 1887): 59-74.
+Our goal is to understand the overall flavor of this article that is representative of Atwater’s work so often referenced in our readings of late. *Skim but don't totally skip* the science details.
+What’s the point of all the science detail?
+Where does metaphor play a role?

+### Sep 21
+* Charlotte Bitelkoff, _Eating Right in America_, 13-44 (Scientific Moralization and the Beginning of Modern Dietary Reform).
+Here we get another look at food reformers in the early 20th century, with an emphasis on the links between diet and morality.
+A few key points to consider: What does "morality" mean in this chapter?
+Why is it so important (per the reformers) to have the proper diet?
+How is the proper diet related to the supposedly universal calorie?

 ## Critical Distances